-Japan is home to over 7,000 types of plants, 1,000 species of animals and more than 70,000 species of insects.
-The country’s forests, wetlands, mountains and coral reefs are fragile ecosystems inhabited by rare and endemic creatures such as the red-crowned crane and Hokuriku salamander.
-The national parks were established to preserve Japan’s precious flora and fauna, while giving people a chance to appreciate and deepen their knowledge about nature.
+Japan is home to over 7,000 types of plants, 1,000 species of animals, and more than 70,000 species of insects.
+The country’s forests, wetlands, mountains, and coral reefs are complex and interdependent ecosystems inhabited by rare and endemic creatures such as the red-crowned crane and Hokuriku salamander.
+The national parks were established to preserve Japan’s representative natural scenery and precious flora and fauna, while giving people a chance to appreciate and deepen their knowledge about nature.

 - Cooperating with local governments and volunteers to organize clean ups.

-- Employing local residents as "Green Workers" to conserve wildlife, clear invasive species and clean areas that are difficult to access.
+- Working with local residents to conserve wildlife, clear invasive species, and clean areas that are difficult to access.

 - Restricting entry of vehicles at designated locations.

-Since many rare and endemic species inhabit the national parks, there are restrictions on collecting plants and capturing and hunting animals in some parts of the park.
-The Ministry of the Environment, local governments, academics and NGOs work together to protect endangered species such as the Japanese crested ibis, rock ptarmigan, Blakiston’s fish owl and the Japanese crane.
-Their initiatives include artificial breeding, feeding and habitat-improvement programs.
+Since many rare and endemic species inhabit the national parks, there are restrictions on collecting plants and capturing and hunting animals.
+The Ministry of the Environment, local governments, academics, and NGOs work together to protect endangered species such as the Japanese crested ibis, rock ptarmigan, Blakiston’s fish owl, Japanese crane and Amami rabbit (Pentalagus furnessi).
+Their initiatives include artificial breeding and habitat-improvement programs.

-The Ministry of the Environment ensures that facilities in national parks are safe and do not damage the environment.
-Trails and wooden promenades in Daisetsuzan National Park are often damaged by snowmelt and rainfall.
-Park rangers regularly monitor and repair them to ensure the safety of visitors.
-A large number of other authorized personnel help the park rangers carry out such tasks, in addition to daily monitoring activities, maintenance of the facilities and ensuring climber safety.
-They also carry out restoration work following strict technical guidelines, taking a variety of factors into consideration.
-For instance, wooden promenades are carefully repaired, ensuring they are safe for hikers to walk while causing minimal damage to the surrounding vegetation and landscape.
+Another important activity of the Ministry of the Environment is to make sure that facilities in national parks are safe and do not damage the environment.
+Hiking trails and wooden promenades in Daisetsuzan National Park are often damaged by snowmelt and rainfall, and park rangers must regularly repair them to ensure the safety of visitors.
+A large number of other authorized personnel help the park rangers carry out such tasks, in addition to daily monitoring activities, maintenance of the facilities, and ensuring climber safety.
+They also carry out restoration work following strict guidelines.
+When repairing wooden promenades, for instance, workers make sure not to damage the surrounding vegetation or landscape.